How does PayPal calculate currency conversion/ exchange rate?

 Keep in mind that some of the rates quoted in the media are the inter-bank rates that are available only to the largest international banks, which purchase currencies in quantities of US $1,000,000 or more.
 A more applicable comparison for consumers is the exchange rates quoted at airports or other consumer currency exchange shops.

-Here's how to view our exchange rates:
+To view our exchange rates:

-- Go to Summary.
+- Go to Wallet.

-- If funds are transferred from one balance to another in an account, the exchange rate will be calculated and presented during the conversion
+- If funds are transferred from one balance to another in an account, the exchange rate will be calculated and presented during the conversion.

 - If a payment includes currency conversion, the exchange rate will be calculated and presented in the Send Money flow